The polytope of all $q$-rank functions: The convex combination of two q -(poly)matroids

 \section{The convex combination of two \emph{q}-(poly)matroids}

 In this section, we define a new operation on $q$-polymatroids, by looking at their representation as points in the $q$-rank polytope.
-We initiate the study of the properties of such operation.
+We initiate the study of the properties of this operation.